tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/参数配置/设置实例参数_intl_en.md

 ## Notes
 - To ensure instance stability, only some parameters can be modified in the console.
 These parameters are displayed on the **Parameter Settings** page.
-- If the modified parameter requires instance restart to take effect, the system will ask you if you wish to restart.
+- If the modified parameter requires instance restart to take effect, the system will ask you if you want to restart.
 We recommend that you do so during off-peak hours and ensure that your application has a reconnection mechanism.
 - If you want to return to the default formula, clear the entered parameters and apply.

 ## Modifying Parameters in the Parameter List